Tom Dunne: Radio career

 Following Dunne's departure from Today FM, various guest presenters took over the role on a temporary basis which enabled the guests themselves to play a selection of their own songs.
 McLoone approached Today FM management himself, asking to be given the opportunity to take over the position temporarily until another replacement could be found.
 Management agreed, and McLoone stepped down from his role as a producer and became an official radio presenter.
 Although McLoone's tenure as Dunne's replacement was originally intended to last for three months, McLoone became the permanent replacement for Dunne due to the increasing popularity of his own radio show, later named "The Paul McLoone Show" and becoming the permanent replacement for "Pet Sounds".
 A month after Dunne's official departure from Today FM, McLoone made his own on-air debut as a radio presenter, during September 2008, with the show itself first airing at 7pm-10pm, then 7pm-midnight before receiving its final time slot of 10pm to midnight, until it was cancelled in 2021.

 Dunne moved to Newstalk in September 2008.
 Newstalk and Today FM are part of the Communicorp Group, owned by Denis O'Brien and at first, presented his show titled "The Tom Dunne Show" on weekday mornings from 10am to midday before being moved to the nighttime slot due to Pat Kenny's arrival.
-Dunne has turned up on various talk-based shows on Newstalk as an expert contributor for music-based discussions, for example when some famous musician has died.
+Dunne has appeared on various talk-based shows on Newstalk as an expert contributor for music-based discussions including, for example, following the death of a notable musician.

 On Sunday nights, Dunne presents an alternative-leaning music show on Newstalk called "Surf's Up".